LMP1210H: Basic Principles of Machine Learning in Biomedical Research

 Topic

-Intro to ML in medicine, nearest neighbor classifier
+Intro to ML in medicine, KNN

-Linear methods for regression and classification; tree-based classifier
+Linear methods for classification and regression

 Reading week (no class)